 Robert K. Carnegie, B.Sc., M.Sc., Ph.D.

-Robert Carnegie will be awarded the degree of Doctor of Science, honoris causa, at the 9:30 a.m. ceremony on Tuesday, June 10, “in recognition of outstanding contributions to the study of particle physics and his extraordinary service to Carleton University.”
+Robert Carnegie was awarded the degree of Doctor of Science, honoris causa, at the 9:30 a.m. ceremony on Tuesday, June 10, “in recognition of outstanding contributions to the study of particle physics and his extraordinary service to Carleton University.”

 Carleton Prof. Robert Carnegie taught in the Physics department for 30 years, before retiring in 2005.
 While at the university, he supervised many graduate students and researchers, as well as being involved in significant international collaborations that put Carleton University at the centre of cutting-edge research.